yoachim/PotentialProjects/README.md

 ## PSF effects on measuring thick disk flux

 This paper http://adsabs.harvard.edu/abs/2015A%26A...577A.106S basically makes the claim that my thesis work is junk because I didn't take into account how light diffracts as it is imaged by the telescope.
+UPDATE: Just heard someone else took the lead on this.

 ## LSB co-added images in LSST